halujeff5/Depression_Analysis_Proj/README.md

 Motivation: #AllLivesMatter is generally thought to be a critique or counter to the #BlackLivesMatter movement.
 Furthermore, there is a general misalignment and misunderstanding of the #AllLivesMatter movement.
 This project soughts to clarify and characterize this platform using NLP and Vader sentiment analysis of Twitter tweets with the hashtag #AllLivesMatter.

 This github contains the files and ipynb notebooks necessary to reproduce my results.
 NOTE: these files are in the jeffng branch, NOT the master branch.
+The main notebooks containing my code are WorkNB_Viz.ipynb and Modeling_NB_NLP.ipynb

 NECESSARY FILES: